Load Balancing Using Sparse Communication: The Communication-Approximation Link

 Now, if the MSR (Definition \ref{def:MSR}) or MSR-x (Definition \ref{def:MSR-x}) are used as the approximation algorithm the analysis is even more difficult.
 The MSR approach offers a reasonable way to estimate the departure process.
 The approximation error is given in \eqref{eq:ae MSR}:

 Intuitively, the difference in \eqref{eq:ae MSR RT} is given by, roughly, the actual departure process minus its mean, and behaves similarly to a martingale.
 Therefore, drawing intuition from the $L^p$ maximal inequality (Theorem 4.4.4. in \cite{durrett2019probability}), as time $t$ progresses, this difference grows more slowly, as $2\sigma_i \sqrt{t}$, where $\sigma_i$ is the standard deviation related to the variability in service time requirements.
 Thus, under RT-$r$, the approximation error during a time interval of duration $1/r_i$ should not substantially exceed $2\sigma_i/\sqrt{r_i}$.
-This type of relation is somewhat expected in the sense that higher variability of service times should force the rate to be larger to keep a certain level of approximation quality.
+This type of relation is somewhat expected in the sense that higher variability of service times should force the rate to be larger to keep a certain level of maximal approximation error.

-The key takeaway is that while the above discussion sheds some light on what approximation errors to expect given a deterministic communication rate, one cannot guarantee a certain approximation quality when using RT-$r$.
+The key takeaway is that while the above discussion sheds some light on what approximation errors to expect given a deterministic communication rate, one cannot guarantee a certain maximal approximation error when using RT-$r$.